wordofwarning/wordofwarning.org/archive/2025-socialexperiment/index.md

 *Presented by* Word of Warning + Contact

-**Social Experiment** is a gathering at <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…
+**[Social Experiment](/socialexperiment)** is a gathering at <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…

-A free and informal, semi-regular evening event — [see some images](/galleries/2025-socex) from 2025's gatherings.
+A free and informal, semi-regular evening event — [see some images](/galleries/2025-socex) from 2025.

 If you're a Greater Manchester artist — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a short performance, intervention, or durational work, in front of an informal audience.